 Our customizable plaques are inscribed with what has been widely described as “The Greatest Poem and Lyrics written in Tribute to our World War II Veterans.”
 These words were used to directly thank millions and millions of our WWII Veterans in the internationally acclaimed tribute song “Before You Go” which has been played tens of millions of times from its website.
 We have lost more than 99% of our WWII heroes to age and time.
-The words have now been adjusted to the past tense to permanently express our eternal thanks in memorandum as the last of our WWII veterans enter their final years and depart from our midst.
+The words have now been adjusted to the past tense to permanently express our eternal thanks in memoriam as the last of our WWII veterans enter their final years and depart from our midst.

-These Beautiful Memorial Plaques are Available in
+These Beautiful Memorial Plaques are available in

 Cast Bronze and Cast Aluminum

 Hover Mouse Over Plaque or Just Scroll Down to Read Lyrics in Detail

 President George H.W.
 Bush